natikgadzhi/ansible-raspberry/README.md

 2. Manually ssh into the new PI and setup it's hostname in `/etc/hostname` and `/etc/hosts`.
 I'm using mDNS and naming `rpiX.local`.
 3. Add the new host to `hosts` inventory.
 4. Use `ansible-playbook ssh_keys.yaml` to put your ssh keys to all hosts in `rpi` group.
 If you don't have sshpass or don't want to install it, you can do that manually.
-5. Run `ansible-playbook dotfiles.yaml` to setup your dotfiles.
+5. Run `ansible-playbook apt-get.yaml` to install minimal set of packages, including fish, vim, git, tmux.
-6. Run `ansible-playbook apt-get.yaml` to install minimal set of packages, including fish, vim, and docker.
+6. Run `ansible-playbook dotfiles.yaml` to setup your dotfiles.

 ### Preparing the microsd card